miguelmota/alexa-voice-service.js/README.md

 - Record user audio using microphone
 - Send user audio to AVS
 - Parse response from AVS
-- Play MP3 response from AVS
+- Queue and play MP3 responses from AVS.

 The audio recorded in this library is *mono channel, sampled at 16k Hz, and signed 16 bit PCM encoding* which is required by AVS.